mustafamunawar/docs/typescript-help/ts-notes.md

 You can not add new fields to a type alias once it is defined.
 But for interface you can as in User above.
 Interface is mainly for objects but type aliases are more general.

-To extend interface we use "extends":
+To extend interface we use "extends" just like JS class "extends" :

 ```ts
 interface NewInterface extends OldInterface {